jasoncoon/LightAppliance/README.md

 * Makes the LED Matrix into a display appliance that can display:
  * Open/Closed sign for business
- * Digital clock with time and temperature display
+ * Analog and Digital clock modes with time and temperature
  * Mood lighting effects
  * Various colorful graphic effects (including animations) for attention getting fun
  * Animated 32x32 GIFs